HarshMathur86/Quiz_Time_chat_bot/README.md

   - **Muliplayer quiz asks same quiestion to all the players and then generate the leaderboard of the quiz where user can see their performance as shown in following image.**

  ![Image 5](https://user-images.githubusercontent.com/60878060/202222530-7b66709d-e897-4809-bc66-0784e918974a.png)

+ ### Admin
+  - The bot alaso has a **admin** who has two more provilages one is admin d=can make an announcment to all the players of the bot and other is all the technical issues reported by the users of the bot are directed to admin via email.